Terminology of LMS - What does all terms in an LMS mean?

 The word "unit" is an older term from the time when Klick Data content produced by Klick Data was delivered in a physical form.
 In our Licence agreement, this was referred to as "this agreement is considered a CD-Rom, DVD and/or a VHS/videocassette as well as possible extra HD diskettes.".
 The abstract use of the knowledge transformation was separated from the physical units that were transporting the digital recordings.
 Some of our loyal clients have still units in circulation and licenses.

 A user is a member of the KLMS.
 Also a synonym for Learner.
 An account holder.
-It is a staff member assigned by an admin and can use Klick Data Learning Management System, KLMS via login with a name (mail address) and a password.
+It is a staff member assigned by an admin and can use Klick Data Learning Management System, KLMS, via login with a name (mail address) and a password.
 Users can create content by adding material, text instructions (Ex.
-"Attend a lesson", "Read a book"), a link (any digital link on the Internet with some information to be learned), A test (quiz with multiple-choice questions, fill in a test, etc) or a survey.
+"Attend a lesson," "Read a book"), a link (any digital link on the Internet with some information to be learned), A test (quiz with multiple-choice questions, fill in a test, etc.) or a survey.
 Users can not Create Course Plans unless being upgraded to a group admin.
 A user can consume courses and materials.
-An admin is also a user since he or she can access the KLMS as a Study platform and can choose this from the top bar menu system.
+An admin is also a user since he or she can access the KLMS as a Study platform and choose this from the top bar menu system.

-Note: Teacher is not the same as a Course creator, Publisher, or Editor.
+Note: The teacher is not the same as a Course creator, Publisher, or Editor.
 This person is an active person IRL who will help students to learn.
-The Course Instructor can be a passive person as a guide inside a course by an introduction and come up in between parts in the course to guide; he shows up on the screen but students cant communicate back to the Course Instructor.
-You can however communicate with the Teacher.
+The Course Instructor can be a passive person as a guide inside a course by an introduction and come up in between parts of the course to guide; he shows up on the screen but students cant communicate back to the Course Instructor.
+You can, however, communicate with the Teacher.
 So it's a different role and it has implications for Events. (a Learning Experience in time and place) .
 For example, a course instructor can be a narrator on-screen or off-screen. like David Attenborough (definition of a Course Instructor in the KLMS sense) in "BBC: The Living Planet", but DA is not a Teacher in the sense you can send him your thoughts and he will reply and guide you and tell you what to do during the Course in an LMS.

 A series of questions MCQs or other types of Questions put together is called a Test.
 Technically it can also be called a Quiz (Qz).
 A test verifies that information in the Study Material is transformed into knowledge in the head of the user.

-The test can be a normal Test during the Course, A test is called a Quiz before it is a Final Test.
+The test can be a routine Test during the Course.
+A test is called a Quiz before it is a Final Test.
 This final test wraps the Course and when the result is given, the Course is done.
 Depending on the Test Grade System, the Course is passed with a PArticipation Note, a Diploma, or a Certification.
 This result of a Test is set by the Test creator or the Course Creator or an Academy Admin.

 A test can be a Study Tool and a part of the Material in the sense it's designed for learning purposes only.
 Such a Test is called a Study Quiz.
 During the Study Quiz (technically a Test from the perspective of KLMS), the user will have information and guidance on what to read and complement information and material in order to understand and answer correctly after submission of the Question is done.

 Ex.
 A Study Quiz has 10 questions.
 Each Question has learning fields filled in by the Creator of the Test.
 The Learning field opens after the Question is answered.
 The learning field has guidance and directs the user were to learn with more information and "the correct answer" (sv. facit).
-If answered incorrectly, the user can continue to get the right answered filled in and move on to the next.
+If answered incorrectly, the user can continue to get the right answer filled in and move on to the next.
 As the name suggests; this is a Study tool and not a final validation or verification of knowledge.